 In the context of the EU Sustainable Finance Disclosure Regulation (SFDR), the Fund has been classified as an Article 8 fund.
+The investments of the Fund do not take into account the EU criteria for environmentally sustainable economic activities.

 Investment Policy